bdbaraban/holbertonschool-low_level_programming/README.md

-This repository contains the following fourteen projects completed for the low-level programming and algorithm track at [Holberton School](https://www.holbertonschool.com/):
+This repository contains the following fifteen projects completed for the low-level programming and algorithm track at [Holberton School](https://www.holbertonschool.com/):

 * 0x00.
 C - Hello, World
 * 0x01.
 C - Variables, if, else, while